 Set at the neighbourhood’s core, Breese Street is within walking distance of it all and has trains on one hand, trams on the other and one foot already on the cycle path.
 Our new project promises to settle into the mix sympathetically, with a dedicated focus on nurturing community and exemplifying sustainability.

 Very Good Apartments

 Breese Street is collection of 1, 2 and 3-bedroom apartments designed by DKO and Brunswick locals Breathe Architecture.
 Inspired by other local, sensitively designed projects, Breese Street will naturally advocate sustainable living.
-Fossil fuel-free, with a 7.5-star sustainability rating and a maximum of four neighbours per floor, it’s a building designed for a daily life in easy synergy with our environment.
+Fossil fuel-free, with a 7.5-star sustainability rating and a maximum of five neighbours per floor, it’s a building designed for a daily life in easy synergy with our environment.